 The decision to file a qui tam whistleblower lawsuit is an important one.
-Naturally, you want to provide yourself with the best chance of filing a successful case and the following tips can help to that end.
+Naturally, you want to provide yourself with the best chance of filing a successful case, and the following tips can help.

 Choose Your Qui Tam Lawyer Carefully

-When you are consulting with a potential qui tam lawyer, make sure that he or she plans to play active role in your lawsuit after the case has been filed.
-You are a party to the lawsuit and your attorney should be participating and contributing to the litigation.
+When you are consulting with a potential qui tam lawyer, make sure that he or she plans to play an active role in your lawsuit after the case has been filed.
+You are a party to the lawsuit, and your attorney should be participating and contributing to the litigation.

 Act Quickly After Obtaining Evidence of Fraud

 You should always keep in mind that a qui tam lawsuit may be dismissed if you are not the first to bring the allegations.
 It can also be dismissed if details of the fraud are made public before your case is filed, unless of course you are an original source of the information.

 In addition, there are time limits on how long you have to file a False Claims Act lawsuit.
 Generally, you must file within six years from the date that the fraud was committed.
 However, there are certain circumstances that will allow you to file within 10 years.
 This is another example of the detailed process when it comes to the federal False Claims Act and, without an experienced lawyer, your case may be dismissed due to a court’s decision on time restraints.

 Understand Which Court is Best for Filing Your Lawsuit